sensu/sensu-flow/README.md

 The main improvements we're currently focused on at the time of this writing (H1'21) are as follows:

-- Improved pre-flight tests (test Sensu endpoint liveness, verify authentication credentials, etc)
+- Improved pre-flight tests (test Sensu endpoint liveness, verify authentication credentials, etc.)
-- Improved linting (label enforcement, type validation, etc)
+- Improved linting (label enforcement, type validation, etc.)
 - Validate integrity of assets (optionally fetch all configured assets, verify SHA512 values)
 - Reference testing (if a check/handler refers to assets and/or secrets, are the asset/secret resource definitions also present?)